hamedghd/myFlix-client/README.md

 # myFlix-client

 ## About the project
 This is the client side of myFlix, a movie application.
+It is base on an existing server-side application called Movie-API.

 ## Technologies:

 The following technologies are used:
 - React
+- Redux
+- Bootstrap
+- Parcel

 ## Getting Started